dcsil/Achievo/product_research/use_cases.md

    - In-built task/breakdown calendar view of each task per course
    - Milestones (micro-deadlines)
 4. The application allows users to adjust their schedule via settings, e.g., when an assignment due date changes.
+5. Allow user to sync with Canvas:
+   - When a new task (assignment, quiz, etc.) is created in Canvas, it is automatically imported and added to the extension’s task list—users don’t have to enter it manually.
+   - When a task is marked as completed in Canvas, its status is automatically updated as complete in the extension, ensuring users never need to update completion status twice.

 ## Non-Functional Requirements